1995parham-teaching/ie-lecture/README.md

 ## Introduction

 Web programming course contains material from backend to frontend development.
-This is technological course so its materials may be deprecated soon or they may be related to only to specific technologies.
+This is technological course, so its materials may be deprecated soon, or they may be related only to specific technologies.

 Corequisites:

 - Database Design

-Prerequisite:
+Prerequisites:

 - Introduction to Programming
 - Advance Programming